 If like me, the thought of being caught up in a sweaty full-moon party makes your stomach curl, then I have to urge you not to let that cloud your judgement of Thailand.
 It is much, much more than those things.
 So, I wanted to share with you a few of the incredible cultural experiences you can find in Thailand.
 These are the best ways to really reconnect with the country and, trust me, fall back in love with Thailand and the local people too!
 I’m already planning my next trip back!

 Visit the Queen’s Gallery in Bangkok

 There’s a good chance you are picturing white-sand beaches and glistening blue water when you think of Thailand.
 Truth is, it’s definitely worth visiting Bangkok because there’s a tonne of history and important cultural places to discover.
 The Queen’s Gallery is one of these.
-The gallery is open 10am to 7pm daily and it only costs 50Baht to get in, that’s around $2AU.
+The gallery is open 10 am to 7 pm daily and it only costs 50Baht to get in, that’s around AUD$2.